department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/00_word-list.md

 Vet Center: Capitalize "Center."

 Veteran: On VA.gov, capitalize even when used as a common noun.
-When possible, you can avoid this awkward style by recasting sentences into a more conversational tone and speaking directly with Veterans, rather than referring to them in the third person.
+When possible, recast sentences into a more conversational tone, using second person to speak directly with Veterans, rather than referring to them in the third person.
 -	**OK:** Learn about services and benefits that we offer to Veterans and their families.
 -	**Better:** Learn about VA services and benefits that you and your family may be eligible for.